IRT-Open-Source/scf/modules/STL2STLXML/README.md

 Note: If SOURCE-STL-FILE is an empty string (e.g. "") the EBU STL data is read from STDIN.

--x, --xml DESTINATION-XML-FILE <i>Output file for the XML representation of the EBU STL file.
+-x, --xml_file DESTINATION-XML-FILE <i>Output file for the XML representation of the EBU STL file.
 If this option is not specified the result is written to STDOUT.</i>

 -p, --pretty <i>Output the XML File in pretty XML (with indention).</i>